christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 in virtue of its place in the stemma, offer readings independent of other witnesses and so have great value.

+**Recentiores non deteriores**: That is, more recent manuscripts are not worse.
-**Recentiores non deteriores**: Implicit in the point above is that the age of a manuscript is irrelevant to its value as a witness.
+Another way of putting all this is that the *age* of a manuscript is irrelevant to its value as a witness.
 The veneration of old manuscripts in textual criticism is the confusion of auction value with editorial value.
-See @browning1960recentiores for helpful discussion that includes evidence from paleography and indirect testimony about Byzantine and medieval copying practices.
+If the abstract argument about stemmata fail to convince, see @browning1960recentiores for helpful discussion of evidence from paleography and indirect testimony about Byzantine and medieval copying practices.
 He collects a number of examples in which later manuscripts preserve now lost readings from sources which were clearly independent of all other surviving witnesses, and concludes that "[w]hat emerges from the above examples is that it was not an exception for a thirteenth or fourteenth century scholar to have access to early tradition, it was the rule" (p.
 18).
 Note finally that it is not just manuscripts that fall under this principle: @reeve1982manuscripts argues that early editions should be considered witnesses to the textual tradition as well.

-This first step of editorial practice (*redactio*) along with subsequent refinements is also sometimes called neo-Lachmannian stemmatology.
-An alternative to this is the so-called "best manuscript" method championed by Bédier, which selects a "best manuscript" as the basis for a text and departs from it only when absolutely necessary.

 Now consider several common complaints about Lachmann's method:

-**Circularity**: We assume we know what the errors are and then use them to build a tool for determining between good and bad readings (that is, errors!).
+**Circularity**: We assume we know what the errors are and then use them to build a tool which will aid us in distinguishing between good and bad readings (that is, errors!).

 **Scalability**: A complicated tradition for even a medium sized text contains an enormous quantity of information in the form of variants and metadata about those variants.
-Scholars have groaned, and sometimes, collapsed under the weight.
+Scholars have groaned and sometimes collapsed under the weight.

 **Bédier's Paradox of Trifurcation**: The Bédier mentioned above noticed a century ago that very few published stemmas contain trifurcations let alone